 The library almost exclusively acquires online journals, providing access to more than 55,000 titles across all disciplines.
-The veterinary collection is very strong, and includes all of the titles on the ACVP Board Certification exam reading lists.
-The 25 subscription journals in which Pathobiology faculty members have published most often in the last five years are also available.
+The veterinary collection is very strong, and includes all of the titles on the ACZM Board Certification exam reading lists.
+The 25 subscription journals in which Clinical Studies faculty members have published most often in the last five years are also available.
+The main weakness in the collection is in the area of cardiac research, for which only 15 of the top 25 journals are available.
+The library adds new subscriptions in response to evolving demand, as budgets permit.